The route where EVERYTHING HURTS.

 One of the things I appreciated about Saint-Germain x Cardia was how they truly appreciated the little things.
 And on the contrary of their abnormal entities, the way their feelings had developed for one another was quite ordinary.
 This was actually something that stood out to me to be a little different than the other routes.
 Saint-Germain and Cardia would regularly sit and talk, have tea together, go to town to do errands, opened up to one another and gave each other support.
 Their love blossomed through such simple interactions, where as the others had always been caught up on the run during through cheer chaos and adventure.
 By the time the sea became turbulent, both Saint-Germain and Cardia had already fallen in love with each other, and were better prepared to weather the storm that threatened to tear them apart.

 Another little tidbit to appreciate about this pair is their exclusively unique common characteristic.
 Neither one are human, they are both by definition, monsters.
-She is a living toxic doll who is said to bring death, and he is an immortal, a dead man who has been wandering the world for thousands of years who possesses regeneration/healing abilities.
+She is a living toxic doll who is said to bring death, and he is an immortal, a dead man who has been wandering the world for thousands of years with regeneration/healing abilities.
 Not only does this make them kindred spirits, but this permits Saint-Germain to let her touch him with her bare skin.
 And while it may burn and cause pain, it will heal quickly.
 It is something he cherishes the fact he is the only one in the world who has that privilege. (…Though it can be argued he is a bit on the losing end considering Victor had figured out a way to suppress the poison, so in the end, it looks like Victor is the only one who gets to have smexy times without burning flesh…)

 Besides the love story, this route had a couple of amusing perks to it.
 I found it amusing how there was actually a legitimate love triangle taking place.
 Saint-Germain was envious of Lupin and Lupin was envious of Saint-Germain.
 In fact it felt almost fitting how I saved Saint-Germain’s for second to last before I unlocked Lupin’s route, because the timing of all this seems to match well.